Financial-Times/dotcom-tool-kit/readme.md

 A **task** is a lightweight abstraction for running some tooling from outside of Tool Kit.
 Tasks are written in TypeScript, so we can make use of modern Javascript-based tooling and libraries, easily provide structured logging and actionable error messages, and debug them more easily than things like Bash scripts.

 An example of a task is `JestLocal` from the `jest` plugin, which abstracts running Jest tests in a local development environment.
-Some tasks support [configuration](#configuration) .
+Some tasks support [configuration](#configuration).
 This doesn't replace any native configuration that tooling might have (like a `jest.config.js`).

 ### Hooks